jeremyjcheng/recipe_rating_predictor/README.md

     height="600"
     frameborder="0"
 ></iframe>

-The resulting distribution is much more symmetric, with the center now around 3.75 on the log scale (corresponds to approximately 43 minutes on the original scale).
-This transformation reduces the influence of extreme cooking times and helps make the data more suitable for statistical modeling by improving normality and stabilizing variance across observations.
+After applying the log transformation to the '`minutes`' column, the distribution becomes much more symmetric.
+The center of the distribution shifts to around 3.75 on the log scale, which corresponds to roughly 43 minutes on the original scale.
+This transformation removes the influence of extreme values, making the data more suitable for statistical modeling by improving normality and stabilizing variance across observations.

-Next we wanted to look at the distribution of average recipe ratings:
+Next we examined the distribution of average recipe ratings:

 <iframe
     src="graphs/fig_3.html"